Disney’s Magical Express Bus Service

 With most domestic flights you can check-in your baggage at the Resort Airline Check-in Desk at your hotel on the day of your departure and receive your boarding card.
 If you have a flight late in the day, you are then free to spend the rest of the day baggage free and no more queuing when you reach the airport.

 Participating domestic airlines currently are American Airlines, Continental Airlines, Delta Air Lines/Song, JetBlue, Northwest Airlines and United Airlines/Ted.

 Note that international travellers can take Disney’s Magical Express but you still have to check-in at Orlando airport.

-Pick-up time will be approximately three hours before departure time for domestic flights and four hours for international flights.
+Pick-up time is approximately three hours before departure time for domestic flights and four hours for international flights.

 Starting in February 2018, guests staying at Club-level at Disney’s Yacht & Beach Club Resorts or Disney’s Boardwalk Resort can book a Disney Minnie Van back to the airport for a flat $150 fee.

-Guests staying at the following Walt Disney World Resort hotels cannot use Disney's Magical Express service: the Walt Disney World Swan, Walt Disney World Dolphin, Shades of Green and the seven Disney® Springs Resort area hotels.
-The service is also not available for guests staying at Disney's Vero Beach Resort and Disney's Hilton Head Resort which are not located at Walt Disney World.
+Guests staying at the following Walt Disney World Resort hotels cannot use Disney’s Magical Express service: the Walt Disney World Swan, Walt Disney World Dolphin, Shades of Green and the seven Disney® Springs Resort area hotels.
+The service is also not available for guests staying at Disney’s Vero Beach Resort or Disney’s Hilton Head Resort which are not located at Walt Disney World.